csuvis/DAEA-Dashboard-Dataset/README.md

 ## Availability

-The dataset, documentation, and related resources are currently being prepared and will be made publicly available upon publication of the paper.
+The dataset will be made publicly available upon publication of the paper.

 ## Citation